williaz/TechRefresher/Core_Spring.md

 ### What is Spring Boot?
 - autoconifg
 - starter
+- Spring Boot makes it easy to create **stand-alone, production-grade Spring-based** Applications that you can run.
+We take an **opinionated view of the Spring platform and third-party libraries**, so that you can get started with minimum fuss.

 ### What are the advantages of using Spring Boot?
 - rapid dev
 - no version conflict
 - standalone JAR

+- Provide a radically faster and widely accessible **getting-started experience** for all Spring development.
+- Be opinionated out of the box but get out of the way quickly as requirements start to diverge from the defaults.
+- Provide a range of **non-functional features** that are common to large classes of projects (such as embedded servers, security, metrics, health checks, and externalized configuration).
+- Absolutely no code generation and **no requirement for XML** configuration.

 ### Why is it “opinionated”?
 - predefined